CyberusConsulting/RadixSortFloats/README.md

 - Make a version without the check for negative numbers, for example when dealing with normalized (0.0 - 1.0) float values
 - Make a version that doesn't require a temporary buffer
 - Port the function to other languages
+- Add an Assembler version of the radix sort function